Flag of Somalia: History

-Beginning in the mid-19th century, areas in the Horn of Africa populated by Somalis were divided among Ethiopia, France, Britain, and Italy.
+Beginning in the mid-19th century, areas in the Horn of Africa populated by Somalis were divided between Ethiopia, France, Great Britain, and Italy.
 Soon after the creation of the UN Trust Territory of Somaliland during 1950, the Somali Youth League persistently advocated for the creation of a national flag.
 This was rejected by Italian administrators of the Trusteeship until 1954, when a debate was opened in the territorial council.
 The SYL, being the most popular political organization in the country, initially sought to use their party's flag, but was rejected outright by rival parties.
 A deadlock ensued until it was broken by the Somali scholar Mohammed Awale Liban who suggested a different symbol from the ones proposed.
 Liban personally conceived of and designed the flag which was approved by the territorial council on 12 October 1954.
 A flag of the same design was also used by the short-lived independent State of Somaliland between 26 June 1960 and 1 July 1960.

 In the Republic of Somaliland

-Public display of the flag of Somalia flag is strictly prohibited in the Republic of Somaliland.
+Public display of the flag of Somalia is strictly prohibited in the self-declared Republic of Somaliland since 1991.
+SSC-Khatumo, which occupies the eastern territory it claims, still uses the Somali flag.